 The Jade Burial Suit is a ceremonial suit made of pieces of jade in which royal members in Han dynasty China were buried.
 This Jade shroud was for Liu Xiu, King of Zhongshan.
-The pieces of jade are mostly rectangular or square in shape and joined by means of gold wire threaded through small holes drilled near the corners of each piece.
+The pieces of jade are mostly rectangular or square in shape and joined using gold wire threaded through small holes drilled near the corners of each piece.

 The type of wire used was dependent on the status of the person buried.
 The jade burial suits of emperors used gold thread; princes, princesses, dukes, and marquises, silver thread; sons or daughters of those given silver thread, copper thread; and lesser aristocrats, silk thread, with all others being forbidden to be buried in jade burial suits.

-A jade burial suit was extremely expensive and only wealthy aristocrats could afford to be buried in them.
+A jade burial suit was expensive, and only wealthy aristocrats could afford to be buried in them.
 The process of manufacturing a suit was labour-intensive and is estimated to have required several years to complete a single suit.

 For centuries, it was believed that the jade burials were just a legend.
 It was hard to imagine that the rulers were so wealthy, they could cover their bodies with precious jade.
 However, in 1968 researchers announced the discovery of a tomb as described in old texts.
 It is now believed that jade burial suits were relatively common among the wealthiest aristocrats of the Han Dynasty, but that over the years most have been lost due to the activities of grave robbers.